-If you have any questions, ask them in the comments below!
+If you have any questions, ask them in our Facebook group!

 You can also read our full guide about travelling to the Perhentian Islands here.
 Wondering where to stay in the Perhentian Islands?
 Read our acommodation guide here.
 Find our full Perhentian Island guide here.